28 FAQs people ask about obtaining venture capital.

 There are also brokers who claim to offer introductions to venture capital sources.
 Their services are variable in quality and can prove expensive.

-The intermediary, whoever they are, should be able to guide you on incorporating your business (ie making it a company), if it is not one already.
-This is an essential first step.
-They should then be able to give you a good idea of what individual venture capital providers are looking for, and what they are likely to offer in return.
+The intermediary, should be able to give you a good idea of what individual venture capital providers are looking for, and what they are likely to offer in return.
 They may be able to steer you towards the providers most likely to be interested in your project, and they may be willing to advise on your presentation, to maximise your chances of success.

-It can take almost as much time and effort to size up a business looking for £50,000 as it does to size up one looking for £1 million.
+It can take almost as much time and effort to size up a business looking for £50,000 as it does for one looking for £1 million.
 Most venture capitalists are unwilling even to look at any business wanting less than £500,000.
 A business angel will often be prepared to invest lower amounts in the business.

 In practice, assume a maximum of £50 million, unless the circumstances are really exceptional - for example, where part of a large, established business is being sold off to its management.